Release news: published 14 May 2026

 • Free Magento migration includes the Redis-to-Valkey transition for stores moving to EveryHost as part of a 2.4.9 upgrade

-EveryHost is a Magento Open Source specialist — we've been preparing for the 2.4.9 stack changes since the beta was published in March.
+EveryHost is a Magento Open Source specialist.
+We've been preparing for the 2.4.9 stack changes since the beta was published in March.
 If you'd like to plan a 2.4.9 upgrade with UK-based Magento engineers, call 0333 577 6191 or use the contact form.

 Frequently Asked Questions